holdermatthew5/11lab-301/README.md

 11-05-2020 6:30pm - Feature #5 presents the data in a dim lightwith well contrasted text to provide optimum reading conditions for a night reader.
 11-05-2020 6:30pm - Feature #6 loads the proper file on pageload.
 11-07-2020 8:45pm - Feature #7 shows how many books the user has saved and the books themselves.
+11-10-2020 0:00pm - Feature #8 gives the user the ability to view the details of a single book from the home page, but in a seperate page.
+11-10-2020 0:00pm - Feature #9 gives the ability to add a book to their collection from the search results page then view the details in a seperate view.
+11-11-2020 0:00pm - Feature #10 cleaned up the server.js file and created partials to help reduce repeated code.
+11-11-2020 0:00pm - Feature #11 finished up the styling and cleaned up the css files.

 ## Credits and Collaborations